Alisa Aksyonova: Career

 She returned to Vladimir and she was assigned employment at the local library before she was elected to the role of assistant secretary of the local Komsomol branch.
 In 1959, Aksyonova worked in the local Vladimir history museum for one year.
 She was permanent director of the Vladimir-Suzdal Museum-Reserve between 4 January 1960 and 16 June 2010 and served as its director-general from 18 June 2010 to 26 July 2013, surviving five attempts to remove her from the post.
 Aksyonova served as vice-president of the Committee of Regional Museums between 1980 and 1988 and was the vice-president of the Russian Committee of the International Council of Museums from 1988 to 1996.
 She is a member of the Presidium of the Russian Committee of the International Council of Museums.
 In January 2014, Aksyonova was appointed to serve as a full-time Staff Cultural Advisor to Svetlana Orlova, the Governor of Vladimir Oblast.

 She worked to construct a boiler house and "propaganda of the achievements of Soviet culture, science and technology" on the request of the regional committee of the Communist Party of the Soviet Union to the museum.
 The museum collected extra funds multiple times when abandoned churches, estates and villages were examined under Aksyonova's leadership.
 Her guidance saw the museum create expositions such as the Museum of Amateur Creativity of the Peoples of the RSFSR, "Golden Pantry", "Book Treasures of Six Centuries", "Prisoners of the Monastery Prison", "D.M.
 Pozharsky is a national hero of Russia" and others in the restored monuments of the ensemble of the Monastery of Saint Euthymius in Suzdal.
 The museum transferred 17 religious buildings to various confessions to preserve their condition and restored to their original states and Aksyonova agreed to a compromise in the church and museum's best interests.
 She sacked half of the museum's employees and replaced them with young specialists and did not permit the privatisation of one single architectural structure during the era of Perestroika.

-From 1998, Aksyonova secured stable funding as a result of the inclusion of the museum in the Particularly Valuable Objects of the Cultural Heritage of the Peoples of Russia that saw large-scale restoration work and the carrying out of several museum projects such as the Suzdal branch having a apothecary garden recreated to revive the traditions of monastic gardening.
+From 1998, Aksyonova secured stable funding as a result of the inclusion of the museum in the Particularly Valuable Objects of the Cultural Heritage of the Peoples of Russia that saw large-scale restoration work and the carrying out of several museum projects such as the Suzdal branch having an apothecary garden recreated to revive the traditions of monastic gardening.
 The Bishop's Chambers in the Suzdal branch saw an overhaul of its primary historical exposition and the first exposition of ancient Russian art was opened.
 Aksyonova saw the museum include architectural monuments which include 55 architectural monuments of Vladimir, Suzdal and Gus-Khrustalny as well as two ensembles and eight white-stone monuments on the UNESCO World Heritage List.
 She was the author of the books such as History.
 Fate.
 Museum in 2001, Suzdal.
 XX century in 2002 and Suzdal.
 XX century.
 From the history of the city-museum and the museum-reserve.
 Monograph in 2004.
 Aksyonova received a Candidate of Sciences degree in 2003.